 - Complete the Form I-901 and pay the $200 non-refundable SEVIS fee before the date of your interview in your homeland.
 The online Form I-901 is available at: http://www.ice.gov/sevis.

 What if I have transcripts from a foreign country?

-University/college coursework completed outside the United States must be submitted to Educational Credential Evaluators (www.ece.org) for an official evaluation of earned foreign credentials.
-Read more about foreign transcript evaluation
+University/college coursework completed outside the United States must be submitted to an organization that specializes in evaluating foreign transcripts.
+Read more about foreign transcript evaluation ⇒

 What do I do when I arrive?